 Another way to look at health spending trends is to use the personal consumption expenditure (PCE) data from the Bureau of Economic Analysis (BEA), which is published monthly on an annualized basis.
 Like the QSS, the BEA’s personal consumption expenditures (PCE) data show spending on health services was down sharply in spring 2020.
 (The monthly figures are estimates, and are later adjusted, in part based on results from the QSS.)

 At the nadir in April 2020, personal consumption expenditures on health services (not including pharmaceuticals) were down by -31.9% on an annualized basis.
-This was unprecedented as year-over-year personal consumption expenditures on health services have grown every month since the data became available in the 1960s.
-However, after plummeting in spring 2020, spending on health services has rebounded, and by October, was down just -1.7% from the previous year (seasonally adjusted at annual rates).
+This was unprecedented, as year-over-year personal consumption expenditures on health services have grown every month since the data became available in the 1960s.
+However, after plummeting in spring 2020, spending on health services has rebounded, and by January 2021, was down just -2.4% from the previous year (seasonally adjusted at annual rates).

-The chart above does not include spending on pharmaceuticals and other medical products, which as of October 2020, was up 6.3% year-over-year.
-Prescription drug revenue has not suffered from the pandemic the way health services revenue has, as the latter fell largely due to social distancing and the delay or cancelation of elective procedures.
-Combined spending on health services and prescription drugs was down by -0.5% as of October 2020 (seasonally adjusted at annual rates).
+The chart above does not include spending on pharmaceuticals and other medical products, which was up 5.0% year-over-year in December 2020, and up 1.0% year-over-year as of January 2021 over the same time the year before.
+Prescription drug revenue has not suffered from the pandemic the way health services revenue has, as the latter fell largely due to social distancing and the delay or cancellation of elective procedures.
+Combined spending on health services and prescription drugs was down by -1.53% as of December 2020, and by -2.2% as of January 2021 (seasonally adjusted annual rates, relative to the same month in the prior year).

-Year-to-date, the Quarterly Services Survey shows that health services spending is down by 2.4% as of third quarter 2020 (relative to year-to-date spending as of third quarter in 2019).
-Ambulatory care settings, like physician offices (-4.0%) and outpatient care centers (-4.7%), have seen some of the largest drops in revenue year-to-date.
+Through 2020, the Quarterly Services Survey shows that health services spending is down by 1.0% relative to 2019.
+Ambulatory care settings, like physician offices (-3.8%) and outpatient care centers (-2.7%), saw drops in annual health revenue, while revenue for labs and nursing homes increased and hospital revenue was about flat.
 Although not shown in this chart, dental providers have seen some of the largest drops in revenue among health services.

-As can be seen by clicking on the second and third quarter tabs in the chart above, revenue for some health service providers has been volatile.
-For example, spending on medical and diagnostic laboratories was down by -14.6% in the second quarter of 2020, but as COVID-19 testing became more widely available in the third quarter, spending on labs was up by 22.2% compared to the previous year.
-On net, laboratory revenue is up 1.2% so far in 2020, compared to this point in 2019.
+As can be seen by clicking on the quarterly revenue tabs in the chart above, revenue for some health service providers has been volatile.
+For example, spending on medical and diagnostic laboratories was down by -14.5% in the second quarter of 2020, but as COVID-19 testing became more widely available through the year, spending on labs was up by 32.7% in the fourth quarter year-over-year.

-Similarly, hospital revenue was down by -5.5% in the second quarter of 2020, with the cancelation of many elective procedures, but revenue bounced back in the third quarter, rising 2.9% over the previous year.
-Year-to-date hospital revenue (as of the end of third quarter 2020) is therefore down by -1.7% compared to this time last year.
+Similarly, hospital revenue was down by -5.6% in the second quarter of 2020, with the cancellation of many elective procedures, but revenue bounced back in the third and fourth quarters, rising 5.7% over the previous year by fourth quarter 2020.
+On net, hospital revenue was therefore mostly unchanged in 2020 compared to 2019.

-An analysis of hospital utilization data by Epic and KFF found that while hospitalizations had fallen in the spring of 2020, admissions had picked back up to about 95% of expected utilization by July 2020.
-As these data only go through August 2020, it is not yet clear how the latest spike in hospitalizations due to COVID-19, which have led some hospitals to reach capacity, will affect utilization by the end of the year.
+An analysis of hospital utilization data by Epic and KFF found that while hospitalizations had fallen in the spring of 2020, admissions had picked back up to about 95% of expected utilization (based on historical patterns) by July 2020.
+After dropping again to 90% of expected admissions by August, overall admissions for the year rebounded to 94% of expected admissions as of December 5, 2020.
+As these data are only available through early December 2020, it is not yet clear how the latest spike in hospitalizations due to COVID-19 — which resulted in some hospitals again reaching capacity — affected utilization into early 2021.

 Telemedicine use grew rapidly during the pandemic, but not enough to offset drops in in-person office visits